 Trade, Inequality, and the Political Economy of Institutions

-We analyze the relationship between international trade and the quality of economic institutions, such as contract enforcement, rule of law, and property rights.
-In our model, firms differ in their preferences for institutional quality, which is determined endogenously in a political economy framework.
-We show that trade opening can worsen institutions when it increases the political power of a small elite of large exporters who prefer to maintain bad institutions.
+We analyze the relationship between international trade and the quality of economic institutions, such as contract enforcement, rule of law, or property rights.
+The literature on institutions has argued, both empirically and theoretically, that larger firms care less about good institutions and that higher inequality leads to worse institutions.
+Recent literature on international trade enables us to analyze economies with heterogeneous firms, and argues that trade opening leads to a reallocation of production in which largest firms grow larger, while small firms become smaller or disappear.
+Combining these two strands of literature, we build a model that has two key features.
+First, preferences over institutional quality differ across firms and depend on firm size.
+Second, institutional quality is endogenously determined in a political economy framework.
+We show that trade opening can worsen institutions when it increases the political power of a small elite of large exporters, that prefer to maintain bad institutions.
 The detrimental effect of trade on institutions is most likely to occur when a small country captures a sufficiently large share of world exports in sectors characterized by economic profits.

 JEL Classification: F12, P48